What is the Medipathways BSc.(Hons) in Biomedical Sciences?

 Please note: If your actual grades fall below these requirements, contact us to discuss as we may be able to look into your circumstances and the possibility of an individual plan.

-To register your interest and apply for this programme, please apply see our Apply Now page.
+To register your interest and apply for September 2018 entry, please see our Apply Now page.

 - 1. Why would I apply for this 3-year course when I can do the same course in just 2-years with you?